2028 United States Election Odds

 • Wisconsin

 If you're in one of these "battleground" states, consider the odds closely when deciding who to vote for.
-In particular, if North Carolina residents want to evaluate the odds, they should visit the best North Carolina Sportsbooks.
+And while doing so, eligible bettors can visit the best North Carolina Sportsbooks.

 BETTING ON US ELECTIONS